AlexandreSajus/Coding-Tools-Tutorials/README.md

 This repository contains tutorials for various coding tools (VSCode, Git, Linters, etc.).

-The tools are written by Bycelium for a Research Lab in Canada.
+The tutorials are written by Bycelium for a Research Lab in Canada.